gauravjot/react-reddit-wallpapers/README.md

 ## Simple React Wallpaper App For Reddit

-This react application uses Reddit API's and grab wallpapers from popular subreddits.
-The concepts used are react classes, states, fetch and components.
-The codebase is error free and exceptions have been handled.
+This react application uses Reddit APIs and grab wallpapers from popular subreddits.
+The concepts used during the development are: react classes, states, fetch and components.
+The codebase is error free and exceptions have been handled properly.

 Download or clone the project and then in the project directory, you can run: